 Proposals with a part of the budget financed by the applicant or a third party will be viewed favourably.
 Co-funding should be given as a monetary contribution, either directly by the applicant or indirectly through a third party (organisation/partner/donor/authority) towards the project.
-To be considered as co-funding the contribution need to be directly linked to the budgetary framework provided and be an integral part of the application and the specific activities within this and provided before or during the implementation period.
-In-kind contributions, such as use of space, staff time or equipment, is not considered as co-funding.
+To be considered as co-funding the contribution needs to be directly linked to the budgetary framework provided and be an integral part of the application and the specific activities within this and provided before or during the implementation period.
+In-kind contributions, such as use of space, staff time or equipment, are not considered as co-funding.

 Payment procedures.
 85% of grants are paid as advance payment.
 The remaining part is paid after an activity report (content and financial) has been submitted and approved.

 Decisions can be expected no later than 6 weeks after the deadline for applying.

 Decisions on grants are taken by the Directors of the Nordic Council of Ministers’ Offices in Estonia, Latvia and Lithuania based on the quality of applications, the budget frames of the programme and the following indicators:

 All applicants will be informed about the outcome of the selection process.
 The decisions cannot be subject to appeal.

 A grant should be used within twelve months after signing a contract.